Brenolima03/API-sales-manager/HELP.md

 http://localhost:8080/

 git add .
-git commit -m 'insert, update and delete' git push
+git commit -m 'binding an order to a customer' git push